mari-sosa/msdrift/README.md

 # README #

-This is a franklab fork of the magland msdrift repository from github.
+This is a franklab fork of the magland msdrift repository from github, originally developed by Jeremy Magland and Jason Chung: https://github.com/magland/msdrift

-It contains all modified source code for drift tracking.
+This repo contains all modified source code for drift tracking.
+Note that is was developed for MountainSort3.

 **How to use:**
 We can pull updates from the magland repo using: